TanishKolli/Stock_Tracker/Readme.md

 ### 1. Kafka Topic

-- Data is ingested into the pipeline through a Kafka topic.
+- Stock Data from yfinance is ingested into the pipeline through a Kafka topic.
 - Kafka is a distributed event streaming platform, providing a scalable and fault-tolerant mechanism for data ingestion.

 ### 2. Spark Streaming (Window())